 The PS4 has a long list of excellent exclusive games, including Bloodborne, God of War, Until Dawn, Uncharted 4, and more.
 Thankfully, you’ll still be able to play those games on your PS5 (more on that in a minute) — and in most cases, they’ll run and look better on the new machine.
 That’s the great thing about the new system.
 With backward compatibility in mind, all of your old PS4 games will still work on PS5.

 But of course, the real reason to get a PS5 is for the games and there will be no shortage this fall.
-Standouts include Demon’s Souls, Marvel’s Spider-Man: Miles Morales, Godfall, and Sackboy: A Big Adventure.
-But the list of games doesn’t stop there.
-We know a God of War sequel is in the works, along with Final Fantasy XVI, Horizon Forbidden West, Gran Turismo 7, Death Loop, and a slew of others.
-The list keeps growing, but these are the titles confirmed to come to PS5 (bolded games were available on PS5 launch day):
+Standouts include Demon’s Souls, Marvel’s Spider-Man: Miles Morales, Horizon Forbidden West, and God of War Ragnarok.
+But the list of games doesn’t stop there, as the list keeps growing.

 Although the PS4 has a developed list of high-quality exclusives, that doesn’t mean you should sleep on Sony’s new console.
 In an official PlayStation Blog post, Senior Vice President of Platform Planning Hideaki Nishino explained how backward compatibility between PS4 and PS5 will work.
 Nishino started by saying “more than 99 percent of the 4000+ games available on PS4 will be playable on PS5,” and we now know how it’ll work.

 PS5 will be backward compatible with PS4, PSVR, and games available through PS Now and PS Plus, with very few exceptions.

 Surprisingly, there are only 10 games that will not be backward compatible with PS5.
 The list is as follows: